 Where terms, phrases and words are not defined, they shall have their ordinary accepted meanings within the context with which they are used.
 The most current version of the English Webster's Dictionary shall be considered as providing ordinary accepted meanings.
-In addition, where available, the definitions provided in WAC 173-26-020, WAC 173-27-030, WAC 173-20-030, WAC 173-22-030, RCW Chapter 90.58 RCW are adopted by reference, as amended, TCC 20.03, or TCC Title 24.03 shall be applied in the interpretation and administration of this Program.
-The definition of Various terms as presented in this section does not necessarily represent the same definitions as may be found for the same terms may be defined differently in other chapters of the Thurston County Code.
+In addition, where available, the definitions provided in WAC 173-26-020, WAC 173-27-030, WAC 173-20-030, WAC 173-22-030, RCW 90.58 are adopted by reference, as amended, TCC 20.03, or TCC Title 24.03 shall be applied in the interpretation and administration of this Program.
+Various terms presented in this section may be defined differently in other chapters of the Thurston County Code.

-19.150.100 Abandonment: cessation or vacation of a permitted use or structure through non-action for a period of one two years or longer.

-19.150.105 Accessory use or accessory structure - any use or structure customarily incidental and accessory to the principal use of a site or a building or other structure located upon the same lot.

-19.150.110 Accessory Structure View Blockage: as it relates to view blockage, buildings and other structures encompassing less than 200 square feet and less than twelve feet in height from grade level, and fences which are six feet, or less, in height from grade level do not constitute view blockage.

-19.150.115 Accretion: the growth of a beach by the addition of material transported by wind and/or water.
-Included are such shoreforms as barrier beaches, points, spits, and hooks.

-19.150.120 Adaptive Management: a process of evaluating data acquired through project monitoring relative to a developed plan with goals or benchmarks, and taking action based on the results in order to reduce uncertainty with regard to adverse ecological impacts and improve outcomes over time.

-19.150.125 Adjacent Principle Building: a principle building on a lot abutting the applicant's lot.

-19.150.130 Agriculture: uses and practices, primarily commercial in nature, which are in support of agricultural activities, agricultural products, agricultural equipment and facilities, and agricultural land, as defined in WAC 173-26-020(3).
+- 19.150.100 Abandonment: cessation or vacation of a permitted use or structure through non-action for a period of two years. - 19.150.105 Accessory use or accessory structure any use or structure customarily incidental and accessory to the principal use of a site or a building or other structure located upon the same lot. - 19.150.115 Accretion: the growth of a beach by the addition of material transported by wind and/or water.
+Included are such shoreforms as barrier beaches, points, spits, and hooks. - 19.150.120 Adaptive Management: a process of evaluating data acquired through project monitoring relative to a developed plan with goals or benchmarks, and taking action based on the results in order to reduce uncertainty with regard to adverse ecological impacts and improve outcomes over time. - 19.150.125 Adjacent Principle Building: a principle building on a lot abutting the applicant's lot. - 19.150.130 Agriculture: uses and practices, primarily commercial in nature, which are in support of agricultural activities, agricultural products, agricultural equipment and facilities, and agricultural land, as defined in WAC 173-26-020(3).
 This excludes activities typically associated with single-family residences, such as gardening activities primarily for on-site consumption.
-Such uses may still be subject to other provisions of this Program, Title 24 TCC, or Title 17.15 TCC.

-19.150.135 Amendment: a revision, update, addition, deletion, and/or reenactment to an existing shoreline master program.

-19.150.140 Anchor: a device used to secure a vessel

-19.150.145 Appurtenance: structures and development necessarily connected to the use of a single family residence, and located within contiguous ownership of the primary residential use.
+Such uses may still be subject to other provisions of this Program, Title 24 TCC, or Title 17.15 TCC. - 19.150.135 Amendment: a revision, update, addition, deletion, and/or reenactment to an existing shoreline master program. - 19.150.140 Anchor: a device used to secure a vessel - 19.150.145 Appurtenance: structures and development necessarily connected to the use of a single family residence, and located within contiguous ownership of the primary residential use.
 Common appurtenances include a garage, deck, driveway, fences, utilities, septic tanks, wells, and drain-fields, officially registered historic structures, and grading which does not exceed two hundred fifty cubic yards and which does not involve placement of fill in any wetland or waterward of the OHWM.
-Appurtenances do not include bulkheads and other shoreline modifications or over-water structures, including tower stair towers with landings at or below the ordinary high water line mark.
+Appurtenances do not include bulkheads and other shoreline modifications or over-water structures, including stair towers with landings at or below the ordinary high water mark. - 19.150.150 Aquaculture: the culture or farming of fish, shellfish, or other aquatic plants and animals.
+Aquaculture does not include the harvest of wild geoduck associated with the state and tribal co-managed wild-stock geoduck fishery.